mindspore-ai/docs/tutorials/source_en/model_infer/ms_infer/ms_infer_model_serving_infer.md

 nohup vllm-mindspore serve /path/to/save/Qwen2.5-7B-Instruct &
 ```

-User can also set the local model path by `--model` argument.
+User can also pass the local model path to `vllm-mindspore serve` as model tag.
 If the service starts successfully, similar output will be obtained:

 ```text
 INFO:   Started server process [6363]